 When it's time to wind down, head to Peninsula Hot Springs to soak in the natural, thermal mineral waters.
 Sit in an indoor or an outdoor pool, and choose from a vast menu of spa treatments.

-Prepare for a round at one of Mornington Peninsula's 19 golf courses, making the most of an optimal landscape that boasts eight highly ranked courses.
+Play a round at one of Mornington Peninsula's prestigious golf courses, making the most of an optimal landscape boasting seven highly ranked courses.